 The hood and pockets have no insulation, so they don't hold any warmth.
 Luckily, there is enough room to fit a beanie underneath it.
-You can always wear gloves, but the outer pockets would be a lot warmer with fleece lining, like the Canada Goose Shelburne Parka, Eddie Bauer Sun Valley Down Jacket, or Fjallraven Nuuk Insulated Parka.
+You can always wear gloves, but the outer pockets would be a lot warmer with fleece lining.

 Were are disappointed in this jacket's waterproofing.
 When we tested it in the shower, water initially beaded up and rolled off, but it eventually started to saturate the outer fabric.
-The waterproof and breathable membrane works, and the underlayer doesn't get wet, but the DWR (durable water repellent) finish does not shed water nearly as well as the Patagonia Tres Down Parka.
+The waterproof and breathable membrane works, and the underlayer doesn't get wet, but the DWR (durable water repellent) finish does not shed water nearly as well as the Editors' Choice award winner the North Face Outer Boroughs Parka.

 We are impressed by how comfortable we are when we wear all these layers together.
-Unlike the Patagonia Tres Down Parka, which is a bit constricting in the shoulders, we had no issues with this jacket running small.
+We had no issues with this jacket running small.
 When worn independently, each layer is comfortable.
 There's enough room underneath the outer shell to wear a sweater or thicker layer.
 The fleece liner doesn't offer as much room underneath it to wear a thick layer, but we didn't find that to be a problem.

 Whether worn separately or together this jacket is extremely lightweight.
-The jacket weights a total of 1.3 lbs.
+The jacket weighs a total of 1.3 lbs.
 It would almost work well for someone that likes to hike or spend time outside hiking.
 It's easy to separate the layers and even tie the fleece around your waist if you get too hot.
-If a three-in-one jacket isn't what you are looking for, but you want something just as comfortable check out the North Face Gotham II Down Jacket.

 The only issues we have with this jacket in terms of comfort is that the pockets are thin and have no insulation.
 There is also no fleece liner in the pockets, a feature that most jackets have that help keep your hands warm in cold weather.
 So, if you like this jacket, you may want to bring gloves when you go outside!

 The outer shell has two exterior pockets.
-They aren't lined with fleece like the Eddie Bauer Sun Valley Parka or the Marmot Montreaux.
-There are no internal cuffs in the sleeves, like the Rab Deep Cover Parka or the Fjallraven Nuuk Insulated Parka.
+They aren't fleece lined.
 This small and subtle feature works wonders in cold weather.

 There is minimal stitching on the outer shell, so we don't foresee snags as a major issue.
 The same can be said of the inner fleece layer as well.

-With a price tag of $200, this jacket is a little expensive for what it offers.
+This jacket is a little expensive for what it offers.
 Yes, there is a waterproof shell, a fleece liner, and when worn together you have a warmer jacket, but it's not that warm.
-It may be a great value for someone that's in the market for a mild jacket, but if you are looking for a winter jacket, we recommend keep looking.
+It may be a great value for someone that's in the market for a mild jacket, but if you are looking for a winter jacket, we recommend that you keep looking.

 Overall, the Arrowood Triclimate is a good option for someone in the market for a mild winter jacket.
 This jacket isn't intended for heavy rain or snow storms, but for the right environment, it's great.
 The waterproof outer shell blocks wind, rain, and is breathable.
 The inner fleece liner does a great job keeping us snug when temperatures stay above freezing and is also nice to wear by itself.